Programming-0101/TheBook/Topic/I/Examples/Address.md

 **Problem Statement**

-Extend the Student class to now include information about the student’s home address.
+Extend the Student class to now include information about the student's home address.
 Create an Address class to represent a simple, generic address.
 In addition, the Student class must represent the Gender using an enumeration.

 The solution must meet the following requirements (new requirements are in **bold**):